-For millions of Americans, health problems that prevent them from working and earning money is a nightmare.
-How they will manage to pay their bills worries them day and night.
+Important: We updated this article in May 2022 with current SSA program policies and data.
+Millions of Americans have health problems that prevent them from working and earning money.
+Having enough income to pay bills can make you worry day and night.
 Needs vary across a wide range of disabilities, injuries, and circumstances.
-The Social Security Administration (SSA) created two programs—Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI)—to accommodate those people.
-But with two programs comes different sets of rules, qualifications, timelines, and more.
-This infographic helps you break down the differences, know what applies best to you, and then gets you on your way to getting the benefits you need when you apply for SSI or SSDI.
+The Social Security Administration (SSA) created two programs — Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) — to help those people financially.
+But with two programs comes two different sets of rules, qualifications, timelines, and more.
+This infographic helps you break down the differences, know what applies best to you, and tips for getting the benefits you need when you apply for SSI or SSDI.

 How to Apply for SSI and SSDI: What You Need to Know

-The SSA supports millions of Americans with disabilities each month through its SSI and SSDI disability assistance programs.
-Yet not knowing the program differences, how to apply for SSI and SSDI benefits or what options people have after an initial claim’s denial can keep disabled Americans from getting the help they need to make ends meet.
+The SSA supports millions of Americans with disabilities each month through its SSI and SSDI aid programs.
+Yet not knowing the program differences, how to apply for SSI and SSDI benefits or how to appeal a claim’s denial can keep disabled Americans struggling financially.

 6 Things Claimants Must Know Before They Apply for SSI or SSDI